connorjc/listserv-sync/README.md

 6. *cp phantomjs ../bin
 7. *cp geckodriver ../bin
 8. cp .env.example .env
-9. edit .env to store the values with website and password to the listserv
+9. edit .env to store the credentials for the listserv and database

 * phantomjs is a headless browser
 * geckodriver is used for Firefox